Who Else Can Take Legal Action Against An At-Fault Driver In Illinois?

 How Do You Know If You Have Cause For An Auto Accident Lawsuit?

-The short answer is that if you were injured in an auto accident you have cause to pursue compensation via a personal injury claim.
+The short answer is that if you were injured in an auto accident, no matter the type of injury your experienced, you have cause to pursue compensation via a personal injury claim.
 The circumstances of the accident and who the other party was may influence how a case goes, but your personal injury lawyer will be able to analyze your unique circumstances and position you to maximize compensation whether you were the driver, a passenger, or even a pedestrian harmed by an accident.

 For example, in our car-truck crash example, the driver of the car would be able to pursue a personal injury claim for their medical expenses, pain and suffering, lost earnings, and other accident-related expenses.
 In the meantime, they would be able to rely on their own auto insurance policy and even their health insurance policy to make sure they get the care they need.